At ITU, internships are key to developing skills, gaining practical hands-on training, and practicing effective collaboration.

 - Academic performance requirements (INT 593) – A student who receives a grade of “NP” (no pass) in INT 593F will be reduced to part-time internship the next term.
 If a second grade of “NP” (no pass) is received in INT 593, the internship will be cancelled and the student will be ineligible for future internships at ITU.
 A student who receives a grade of “NP” (no pass) in INT 593P will not be able to participate in internship the next term.
 A “NP” grade counts as attempted credits.

-- Maximum internship credit hours – Students are limited to a maximum ten credit hours allowed (pre-Fall 2020 admitted students), and a maximum of nine credit hours allowed (for students starting Fall 2020 or later) for INT 593.
+- Maximum internship credit hours – Students are limited to a maximum ten credit hours allowed (pre-Fall 2020 admitted students), a nine credit hours allowed (for students starting Fall 2020 to Spring 2021), and a maximum of 3 trimesters, whether full-time or part-time, over an entire academic program (for students admitted starting Summer 2021 or later) for INT 593.
 For each part-time internship (up to 20 hours per week), one credit of INT 593 will be used.
 For each full-time internship (21 to 40 hours per week), three credits of INT 593 will be used.
 This limit applies to both new and continuing students.
 A change in programs or interruption of studies will not reset this limit.

 - Change of internship provider –ITU recognizes that unforeseen circumstances (laid off, reduction of staff, relocating, etc.) may require the change of an internship provider.
 Finding a better opportunity is not considered an unforeseen circumstance.
 Please email a termination letter to firstname.lastname@example.org.
 To allow completion of INT 593, students will be allowed to change their internship provider once per trimester if criteria is met.
 However, after a second internship request has been submitted in the same trimester, no further changes will be permitted.
 All Change of Internship Provider Requests must be dated at least 1 week before starte date of new internship and must have prior approval before starting.